Technology Transfer, Transition and Commercial Partnerships

 MISSION

 (1) Laboratory Technology Transfer (T2) community enables public-private partnerships for the sharing of expertise, intellectual property (IP), and resources for the advancement of technology development benefiting the U.S. warfighter and national economy.
-The Technology Transfer, Transition and Commercial Partnerships (T3CP) Office coordinates across the T2 community to:
+The Technology Transfer, Transition, and Commercial Partnerships (T3CP) Office coordinates across the T2 community to:

 - Ensure statutory compliance